MrTrustor/blog/blog/content/post/aws-networking.md

 ## <a name="section3"></a>AWS networking architecture

-In a classical network architecture, one could also manage filtering machine by machine, with IPTables rules on each machine, but almost nobody does that because it's very complicated to manage and not that easy to set up (not speaking about the risk of locking yourself out of the servers).
+In a classical network architecture, one could also manage filtering machine by machine, with IPTables rules on each machine, but almost nobody does that because it's very complicated to manage and not that easy to set up (not talking about the risk of locking yourself out of the servers).
 Security groups give you an easy way to manage security at the instance level.
 The consequence is that **you don't really need to set up filtering on the network border** anymore.

 And if you don't need firewalls between networks, you can merge almost all networks.
 In the end, you only need 2 or 3 categories of networks: